William Scott (Kentucky politician)

-William U. Scott (born 1947) is an American politician from Kentucky who was a member of the Kentucky House of Representatives from 1994 to 2003.
+William Upt Scott (born October 16, 1947) is an American politician from Kentucky who was a member of the Kentucky House of Representatives from 1994 to 2003.
 Scott was first elected in a January 1994 special election after incumbent representative David Hourigan resigned to become Judge/Executive of Marion County.
 He did not seek reelection in 2002 and was succeeded by Republican Jimmy Higdon.